kuzzleio/sdk-javascript/doc/6/core-classes/search-result/next/index.md

 order: 200
 ---

-# SearchResult
+# next

-Returns a new `SearchResult` object which contain the subsequent results of the search.
+Advances through the search results and returns the next page of items.

 ## Arguments